-Enabling Gzip Compression in WordPress via .htaccess reduces Server Response Time and volume of data sent by server to web browser because of compressed page size.
-The best way to enable compression using mod_gzip or mod_deflate in WordPress .htaccess file.
-Gzip compression can be enabled by adding a simple code in WordPress .htaccess file of your website.
+Enabling Gzip Compression in WordPress via .htaccess reduces Server Response Time and volume of data sent by the server to web browser.
+Certainly, compressed page size help reducing the transferred response and data.
+The best way to enable compression is, using mod_gzip or mod_deflate in WordPress .htaccess file.
+And the good news is, Gzip compression can be enabled by adding a simple code in WordPress .htaccess file of your website.

-You might have read on web about Gzip Compression and DEFLATE compression, both compression algorithms are different and used for different servers.
+You might have read on the web about Gzip Compression and DEFLATE compression.
+If you haven’t, let me tell you about them in nutshell.
+Both compression algorithms (Gzip and DEFLATE) are different and used for different servers.
 Gzip compression is used on Apache and Nginx servers, while DEFLATE is only used on Apache servers.

 Enable Gzip Compression in WordPress via .htaccess

 To enable Gzip Compression in WordPress via .htaccess, you only need to copy and paste given below code in WordPress .htaccess file and save changes.
 Now check your site on compression testing tools again.
 It will definitely reduce your website page size significantly and will increase page-load speed.

 Compression on Apache server